Exploring the Depths of the Unconscious Mind

 Some of the recommended books on this topic include “The End of Bias” by Jessica Nordell, “Sway” by Pragya Agarwal, and “The Unconscious Mind: How It Controls Your Behaviour” by Maria Popova.

 Additionally, The Society for Human Resource Management (SHRM) provides resources on unconscious bias in the workplace.
-Investors can also explore blogs like Brain Pickings and Barking Up The Wrong Tree, which offers insights into the science behind unconscious biases and how they affect our behaviour.
+Investors can also explore blogs like Brain Pickings and Barking Up The Wrong Tree, which offer insights into the science behind unconscious biases and how they affect our behaviour.

 Other Articles of Interest